The Group Lasso for Design of Experiments: Introduction

 \section{Introduction}

 Design of experiments is widely used in a variety of fields such as agriculture, quality control, and simulation.
 One of the purpose of design of experiments is to construct the optimal experimental design with respect to a criterion under some constraints reflecting real problem.
 However, it is sometimes hard to obtain the optimal designs theoretically.
 Recently, several computer-based approaches have been developed for this problem.
 Especially, mixed integer programming is used to construct balanced incomplete block designs (\citet{YokoyaYamada2011}), orthogonal designs (\citet{VieiraSanchezKienitzBelderrain2011a}) and nearly orthogonal nearly balanced mixed designs (\citet{VieiraSanchezKienitzBelderrain2011b}).
 Additionally, \citet{JonesNachtsheim2011} gives randomized algorithm to obtain preferable designs for screening with factors having three levels.
-Interestingly, \citet{XiaoLinBai2012} theoretically gives the optimal designs for the same problem of \citet{JonesNachtsheim2011}, using conference matrices (\citet{Belevitch1950}).
+Interestingly, in \citet{XiaoLinBai2012}, they theoretically give the optimal designs for the same problem of \citet{JonesNachtsheim2011}, using conference matrices (\citet{Belevitch1950}).

 In this paper, we propose a new machine learning approach to obtain an optimal experimental design.
 In our approach, we consider that a design which has fewer design points and smaller variances for what we want to estimate is preferable.
 In general, the fewer the design points, the larger the variances of estimates.
 Therefore, there exists a trade-off between the number of design points and the variances of estimators.
-This means that the optimality depends on how much we emphasis on the number of design points or the variances of estimators.

 First, to construct an optimal design, we enumerate the candidate design points.
 In many cases, it is difficult to conduct the experiments at every candidate design points from the aspect of the cost.
 Therefore, it is necessary to choose the subset of design points among them with minimum loss of information.
-As described in Section~\ref{subsec:DOE}, this procedure corresponds to a method of variable selection for regression analysis and can be formulated as a problem of the group lasso.
+In Section~\ref{subsec:DOE}, we explain that this procedure corresponds to the method of variable selection for regression analysis and can be formulated as the problem of the group lasso.

 The organization of this paper is as follows.
 In Section~\ref{sec:application-of-group-lasso-to-design-of-experiments}, we review the formulation of the group lasso (Section~\ref{subsec:group-lasso}) and apply it to the problem of constructing an optimal design (Section~\ref{subsec:DOE}).
 Section~\ref{sec:numerical-examples} is devoted to the numerical examples of our approach.
 In Section~\ref{sec:concluding-remarks}, we summarize the features of our approach.